Cynthia7979/tools-programs/weather_forecast_downloader/README.md

 #### *La Fine* (what)

-Downloaded files will be stored in videos/, which is ignored in .gitignore
+Downloaded files will be stored in videos/, which is ignored in `.gitignore`.
+If you need those videos for some reasons, please download them yourself by running the code.